Catalpa speciosa: Description

-The fruit is a long, thin legume-like capsule, 20–40 cm long and 10–12 mm diameter; it often stays attached to tree during winter (and can be mistaken for brown icicles).
+The fruit is a long, thin legume-like capsule, 20–40 cm long and 10–12 mm in diameter; it turns brown in the fall and often stays attached to tree during winter (and can be mistaken for brown icicles).
 The pod contains numerous flat, light brown seeds with two papery wings.

-It is closely related to southern catalpa, and can be distinguished by the flowering panicles, which bear a smaller number of larger flowers, and the slightly broader seed pods.
+The northern catalpa is closely related to southern catalpa, and can be distinguished by the flowering panicles, which bear a smaller number of larger flowers, and the slightly broader seed pods.

+It is distributed in Taiwan, the United States and Chinese Mainland in Guangdong, Shanxi, Henan, Hebei, Zhejiang, Yunnan, Guangxi, Shandong, Jiangsu, Xinjiang, Fujian, Shaanxi and other places, and has been artificially introduced and cultivated.